frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

     \lib\uap10.0.10586.0\*
     \ref\uap10.0.10586.0\*

-This nuget package is applicable to all projects who **TPV is either 10.0.10586.0** or **TPM>= 10.0.10586.0 && TPV<= 10.0.10586.0**. **ref** is given here for completeness and is only required if you have a reference assembly that is used to compile the app and there is a different implementation assembly in lib that is copied into the apps output.
+This nuget package is applicable to all projects who's  **TPV>= 10.0.10586.0. **ref** is given here for completeness and is only required if you have a reference assembly that is used to compile the app and there is a different implementation assembly in lib that is copied into the apps output.

 If developers need to specify multiple versions of the assembly targeting specific versions of the SDK they can do by creating multiple libraries targeting specific versions of the OS.
 E.g,